 1907 Arabic Numerals Twenty Dollar, Matte PR64

-Trompeter.
-The year 1907 was one of great experimentation in the
+Numerals.
+Ex: Trompeter.
+The year 1907 was one of great

-Reliefs; proof MCMVII High Reliefs; regular MCMVII High Reliefs
+MCMVII Ultra High Reliefs; proof MCMVII High Reliefs; regular

-Edge Letters) and Collar II (Small Edge Letters; and low relief
+Collar I (Large Edge Letters) and Collar II (Small Edge Letters;

 This coin is apparently unique, but it is neither an MCMVII Ultra High Relief nor an MCMVII High Relief coin.
 It is an Arabic Numerals matte proof in the low relief business strike style, one struck with the same edge-lettering collar used for the standard High Relief double eagles.